-The Company's principal operating segment is transport services.
-Its operations are carried on only in Thailand.
+The three principal operating segments of the Company are the transport services segment, the management services segment and the vehicle rental segment.
+The management services segment consists of electric vehicle fleet management and shuttle public transport management.
+However, the management services segment and the vehicle rental segment are not material.
+The Company's operation is carried on only in Thailand.
 Segment performance is measured based on operating profit or loss, on a basis consistent with that used to measure operating profit or loss in the financial statements.
-As a result, all of the revenues, operating profits and assets as reflected in these financial statements pertain exclusively to the aforementioned reportable operating segment and geographical area.
+Therefore, all of the revenues, operating profits and assets as reflected in these financial statements pertain exclusively to the aforementioned reportable operating segment and geographical area.

-For the year 2022, the Company has revenue from one major customer in amount of Baht 66 million, arising from sales by transport service segment (2021: the Company has no major customer with revenue of 10 percent or more of the Company's revenues).
+For the year 2023, the Company has revenue from one major customer in amount of Baht 67 million, arising from revenue by transport service segment (2022: Baht 66 million derived from one major customer, arising from revenue by transport service segment.)